Skip to content

 Environmental factors

-• Violence- victim or witness
+• Violence – victim or witness

-• Out-home-placements- foster care, foreign orphanages
+• Out-home-placements – foster care, foreign orphanages

-• Lack of support- absent parent or extended kin, isolation, lack of adequate medical care
+• Lack of support – absent parent or extended kin, isolation, lack of adequate medical care

-• Lack of Stimulation
+• Lack of stimulation

 How to Help Your Child Form Secure Attachments

-Create a loving, supportive and safe environment: your child needs to know their physical needs are met and that you will keep them safe and free from harm.
-For children who have had their attachment disrupted, harsh discipline, time out, and punitive punishments hurt the relationship between the caregiver and child and should not be used under any circumstances.
+Your child needs to know their physical needs are met and that you will keep them safe and free from harm.
+For children who have had their attachment disrupted, harsh discipline, time out, and punitive punishments hurt the relationship between you and your child.
+These methods should not be used under any circumstances.

-Learn emotional regulation skills for yourself and teach them to your child: emotional regulation is the ability to self-soothe and calm yourself down in a healthy way.
+Emotional regulation is the ability to self-soothe and calm yourself down in a healthy way.

 When they are angry, does their face turn red?
 Does your child tense certain muscles?
-Help your child develop a feeling vocabulary and understand what the felt sensation of those emotions feels like in their body.
+Help your child develop a feelings vocabulary and understand what the felt sensation of those emotions feels like in their body.

 RECOGNIZING EMOTIONS TAKES A LOT OF PRACTICE.
 KEEP AT IT.